carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-3/instructions.md

 ```

 ## Part 3 - How powerful is your ship?
-One last piece remain, we need to create a constant for the ship's thrust.
+One last piece remains, we need to create a constant for the ship's thrust.

 `var THRUST = 10;`